 What is a change of circumstances?

-Here is a list of things that you must tell the Housing Benefit department about.
+Changes that you must tell the Housing Benefit department about include:

 - you move house

 - someone else moves into your house, or

 - someone moves out of your house

 - have your benefit stopped or move from one benefit to another (for example from employment and support allowance to jobseekers allowance)

 - have a change to the amount of benefit or tax credit you get